 Social Security Disability (SSD) provides financial assistance that is an essential lifeline for many individuals grappling with a disability, whether it’s physical, mental, or due to a chronic condition that hinders their ability to work.
 Eligible workers who satisfy the criteria set by the Social Security Administration (SSA) are entitled to ongoing monthly payments.
 These benefits act as a sustainable source of income, enduring as long as the disability persists, and transition to retirement benefits upon reaching retirement age.

-This is a key area of focus for Beckley, Social Security Disability lawyer Paul Roop, who has guided clients through this complex process for over two decades.
+This is a key area of focus for Beckley, Social Security Disability Law Firm, we have guided clients through this complex process for over two decades.
 If you need assistance seeking Social Security Disability benefits or appealing a denied claim, we invite you to call our offices to schedule a free consultation.

 Social Security Disability Insurance is a program that offers income support to a vast number of Americans in their working years who are unable to maintain employment due to disabilities.
 To be eligible for these benefits, certain criteria need to be met.